Leases, licences and permits to occupy

 The new lease may be issued over a smaller area to enable the state to secure land for other uses such as a road or a reserve for a community purpose.

-The Governor in Council or the Minister for Natural Resources, Mines and Energy grants the new tenure.
+The Governor in Council or the Minister for Resources grants the new tenure.
 Once you have accepted the offer and satisfied all conditions, the existing lease will be surrendered the day before the date the new lease commences.

 The new lease will be issued subject to all the relevant encumbrances to which the previous lease was subject, and in the same priority order.